thomas-lamiaux/rocq-prover.org/data/pages/opam-packaging.md

 ### Rules of thumb

-The released repository shall contain software that works with a stable version of Rocq.
+The released repository shall contain software that works with a stable version of the Rocq Prover.
 Packages are maintained by their corresponding authors or by the Rocq team.
 Dependencies must be expressed in a conservative way providing both lower and upper bounds to version numbers.
 This way all installable packages (i.e. with satisfiable constraints) shall compile